-Apply Now: Chase Ink Business Preferred
+Learn more: Chase Ink Business Preferred

 Many will argue that Chase currently holds the crown in the personal credit card arena because of the Chase Sapphire and Freedom credit card families that earn Chase Ultimate Rewards, although their various co-branded travel rewards cards aren’t too shabby either.
-Chase’s Ink business credit card offerings are very competitive as well and Chase has directly challenged the Business Gold Rewards Card from American Express Open and other Amex business cards with its Ink Business Preferred which it launched late last year.
+Chase’s Ink business credit card offerings are very competitive as well and Chase has directly challenged the Business Gold Card from American Express and other Amex business cards with its Ink Business Preferred which it launched late last year.